 Skip to content

-Recursively scans every file in the current directory for hardcoded secrets, credentials, and PII using 26 built-in regex patterns.
+Recursively scans every file in the current directory for hardcoded secrets, credentials, and PII using 26 built-in regex patterns plus Shannon entropy detection.
 Respects .gitignore automatically.

-For JavaScript, TypeScript, Python, and Go files the scanner automatically runs an AST-based SAST pass using tree-sitter.
-This eliminates false positives from comments and string non-literals, and additionally flags dangerous API patterns (XSS sinks, eval, command injection, unsafe deserialization).
+For JavaScript, TypeScript, Python, Go, and Rust files the scanner additionally runs an AST-based SAST pass using tree-sitter, eliminating false positives from comments and string non-literals.

 Usage